commutatus/awesome/domains/engineering/efficient/cost_optimisation.md

 4. Review the possibility for savings plan/reserved instances implementation

-   - Is the resource consistently used for 730 hours a month?
+   1. Is the resource consistently used for 730 hours a month?
-   - Do we forsee removing the resource in the next 1 year?
+   2. Do we forsee removing the resource in the next 1 year?

+   If the answer to question 1 is yes and question 2 is no, then we move forward with reserving capacity in the form of reserved instances or a savings plan.

 ---